 These challenges during practice–wandering attention, judging–are common.
 We must see our practice of present-time awareness, woven together with kindness, as an ongoing relationship.

 Is your mind a friendly companion?
 Let’s take an everyday example of how this might look.
 Bring to mind the experience of going to meet a good friend for tea or coffee.
 As you sit down to meet them you are immediately confronted by warmth and connection.
 As you sit and talk, there are two qualities in place that exemplify the characteristics of kindness: interest and attention.
 These are the natural components of friendliness and kindness.
 Your friend is both paying attention to you, and is also interested in what you are saying.
 With self-kindness, we are practicing meeting ourselves with an attitude of kindness and friendliness–the same kindness that our good friends offer us.

 In the guided practice above, we’ll explore three phrases:

 May I be at ease

-Dave Smith began practicing mindfulness in 1994 and is now our Head of Practice at Mindful Schools and an internationally recognized mindfulness teacher and published author on Ethical Mindfulness.
+Dave Smith began practicing mindfulness in 1994 and is an internationally recognized mindfulness teacher and published author on Ethical Mindfulness.
 Over the last decade he has brought mindfulness-based interventions into jails, prisons, youth detention centers and substance abuse treatment facilities.
 He has developed programs and trainings for mental health agencies, private high schools and non-profit organizations.
 Dave speaks nationally at behavioral health conferences as an advocate for the implementation of Mindfulness and Emotional Intelligence skills into fields the of mental health, substance abuse, and education.